-We try so hard to promote being NOT SAD, kids are now starting to think feeling anything but “joy” means there’s something wrong with them.
+We try so hard to promote being NOT SAD, kids are now starting to think feeling anything but “happy” means there’s something wrong with them.

-They inquire about drugs that numb out their emotions when instead, they should be taking this opportunity to learn about their emotions in response to various stimuli. and how best to process them.
+They inquire about drugs that numb out their emotions when instead, they should be taking this opportunity to learn about their emotions in response to various stimuli. and how best to process and/or cope with them.